1985–86 NCAA Division I men's ice hockey season

 The 1985–86 NCAA Division I men's ice hockey season began in October 1985 and concluded with the 1986 NCAA Division I Men's Ice Hockey Tournament's championship game on March 29, 1986 at the Providence Civic Center in Providence, Rhode Island.
 This was the 39th season in which an NCAA ice hockey championship was held and is the 92nd year overall where an NCAA school fielded a team.

 The 1985–86 season was the first for the Great West Hockey Conference.

+Season Outlook

+Pre-season polls

+The top teams in the nation.

+The WMPL poll was voted on by coaches before the start of the season.
+The College Hockey Statistics Bureau (CHSB) / WMEB poll was voted on by media after the season started.

+Radio station WMEB of Orono, Maine, took over the College Hockey Statistics Bureau poll in 1985.